francoisromain/postcss-grid-system/README.md

 `structure: container`

-The container width is defined for each media-query.
+The container width is set for each media-query.

 ``` css